Traci Anello

 Our focus right now is to have kits made available to senior citizens as well as the pantries. we are in the process of creating a kit that provides seniors with meals.
 Recently I was told that Meals on Wheels which is a wonderful program can not accommodate all of the seniors who request their meals.
 Again, the “do not qualify”.
 That’s the worst answer anyone can hear. we understand resources are tight.
 That’s why we would like to pick up that burden if we can.
 We would like to have these kits available at the agencies that seniors have to visit so they have something to walk out with that will provide meals for them for a period of time.
 These seniors have been a valuable resource for younger people not to mention the programs they have probably been a part of and the taxes that they have paid into all of these years.
 It’s time to give back.

 We are still new to the game.
-Our first kits rolled out in March of this year.
+Our first kits rolled out in March of 2022.
+To date we have made over 6000 kits and packages.
 Ofcourse we sent out sample kits earlier but officially our first kits went to the Little Pantry in Kennebunk in March.
 Food insecurity is everywhere.
 We would like to be everywhere.
 Right now we are in York County Maine with a vision to supply every county in Maine eventually.
 From there, regional, national and so on.
 If we can teach people the basic cooking skills using pantry items and produce from our farmers, we on track to putiing a dent in food insecurity.
 “Give a man to fish, he eats for a day.
 Teach a man to fish, he eats for a lifetime”.

 💚